devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/13-removing-dir.md

 Check the output to see if the directory is deleted or not.

-It deletes the directory with the name `demo1` but in this example you will see an error saying the directory is not empty.That is because we have already created  sub-directories named new and test inside demo.
+It deletes the directory with the name `demo1` but in the following example you will see an error saying the directory is not empty.
+That is because we have already created sub-directories named new and test inside demo.

 `rm -r demo`{{execute}}